 How Healthcare Workers Can Reduce Their Risk of Substance Use

 Healthcare professionals can lower their risk of substance use by seeking intentional support.
 Regular check-ins with peers or mentors help reduce isolation.
 Medical workers benefit from strong connections they can rely on during high-stress periods.
 Taking breaks during shifts can also help people feel less overwhelmed.
-These steps can help individuals notice early signs of burnout and seek the appropriate help.
+These steps can help individuals notice early signs of burnout, such as daily drinking, and encourage them to seek appropriate help.

 Establishing healthy routines also supports long-term physical and mental well-being.
 Mindfulness, balanced sleep, exercise, and eating nutritious meals can help reduce emotional strain.
 Healthcare professionals can benefit from support groups that provide safe spaces to talk openly about the stresses they face without judgment.
 Taking proactive steps can help people feel more grounded and reduce the risk of using substances to cope.